tmpim/casket-docs/docs/http.ipfilter.md

 }
 ```

-with that in your `Casketfile` casketfile will only serve users from the `United States` or `Japan`. filtering with country
+With that in your Casketfile, Casket will only serve users from the `United States` or `Japan`. filtering with country
 codes requires a local copy of the Geo database, can be downloaded for free from
 [MaxMind](https://dev.maxmind.com/geoip/geoip2/geolite2/).